Best luxury SUVs 2024

 Can you get an electric luxury SUV?

-Luxury SUVs are generally large and imposing machines that aren’t yet available in fully electric guise.
-But things are changing fast: you can already choose a plug-in hybrid version of the latest Range Rover, for example, and we know Land Rover is working on a pure electric model.
-It’s likely there will be EV versions of the next-generation Porsche Cayenne as well, and Volvo has already committed to a pure electric future.
+Luxury SUVs are generally large and imposing machines that historically weren’t available in fully electric guise.
+But things are changing fast: you can now choose a plug-in hybrid version of the latest Range Rover, for example, and Land Rover is working on a pure electric model.
+The BMW iX is purely electric, and it’s likely there will be EV versions of the next-generation Porsche Cayenne.
+Rolls-Royce, too, has already committed to a pure electric future.

 Which SUV has the most luxurious interior?

 At this level, any luxury SUV has an interior that will make you feel pampered.
 But it’s at the really high end that things get extra-special.
 The Rolls-Royce Cullinan, for example, offers a tailor-made interior customised to your exact spec, while the choice of hand-crafted materials you can choose from when configuring a Bentley Bentayga is incredible.
-The Mercedes-Maybach GLS offers features you’d normally associate with a private jet, and even the classic Italian leather of the Maserati Levante is far more luxurious than the mainstream norm.
+The Mercedes-Maybach GLS offers features you’d normally associate with a private jet.